Dear Class of 2029,

 Location: Various/Homerooms

 Fellow groups will be together in groups led by your Orientation Leader.
-Meet with your Orientation Leader to learn more about the Orientation schedule and get to know some of your classmates, along with the Orientation staff.
+Meet with your Orientation Leader to learn more about the Orientation schedule and get to know some of your classmates and the Orientation staff.
 (Core Event)

 3:00 p.m.–4:00 p.m.: President’s Welcome (Family & Friends)